SolDapper/mcswap-connector/SECURITY.md

 # Security Policy

 <a name="reporting"></a>
-## Reporting security problems in the McSwap Connector
+## Reporting Security )roblems

 **DO NOT CREATE A GITHUB ISSUE** to report a security problem.

-Instead please contact the maintainers at one of the following locations:
+Please contact the maintainers:

 * Email: nathan@airadlabs.com
 * X: @SolDapper